Helmholtz-UFZ/Cosmopolitan/README.md

  2. Postgres DB
  3. SLURM REST API

-For all three a mockup web service exist which allow two develop and test without access to the services.
+For two of the services a mockup web server exist which allow to develop and test without access to the services.
+Currently the SLURM REST API can not be mocked.

-If you whish to use the services you might like to use the command 'docker compose up --attach cosmopolitan-local`.
-This way

 #### Mail server

 The [MailHog](https://github.com/mailhog/MailHog) service is used to catch emails.
 When the web service is running you

 ### Versions

 The gitlab CI will always produce a "nightly" build of the latest `main` branch